 There are a couple of really good sushi places in Asheville but in trying to pick the best one, Green Tea Sushi is at the top of our list.
 In addition to their delicious sushi, you can also order Pad Thai, Fried Rice, General Tso’s Chicken, etc. They’ve also got vegetarian options and a kids menu.

 What started out as a food truck ended up as a brick and mortar in downtown Asheville.
 And it is sooo good.
 We like to choose whatever is on the Chef’s special but there’s also a special place in our hearts for the chicken with green curry.
+They have a large outdoor patio with sun sails and easy parking.

 J Chong | Farmers Markets